VictorBezak/Plotly_Multi-Axes_Gridlines/README.md

 # Multiple Axes and In-Sync Gridlines

-I do my best to cover all details, but if you'd like the quick answer (which may sound complicating out of context), I'll provide a summary at the end which you could skip to.
+I do my best to cover all details, but if you'd like the quick answer (which may sound complicated when out of context), I'll provide a concise summary at the end.

-Or even better, go straight to the code!
+Or even better, go straight to the code! `multiAxis.js`

-`positiveValues_VERBOSE.js` contains slightly more comments than the alternative `positiveValues_CONDENSED.js`.

-The positive values distinction is there because there is a slightly modified method for if your data contains any negative y-values.
-This will be covered shortly.

 However, for the full explanation, please continue below!

+> NOTE
+> There is still testing being done to find the best way to also
+> calculate for y-axes that have a max value that is between -1 and +1.
+> This final update should be released by March 14th, 2020.

 ***